 Coronavirus: Information on the crisis management team

 The crisis management team is the official coordination and decision-making body in crisis situations.
-Its composition and responsibilities are regulated in the official crisis manual of the University (PDF presentation, in German).
+Its composition and responsibilities are regulated in the official crisis manual of the University.
 It also contains the basic principles for alerting procedure, the use of space, and the use of technical infrastructure.